bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/The-ExpressJS-Way-To-Write.md

 Please follow along as we write endpoints that execute different request handlers on the same URL by changing the HTTP method.

-Let’s start by adding the following code after the `GET` endpoint to `/hobbits`:
+Let's start by adding the following code after the `GET` endpoint to `/hobbits`:

     // this request handler executes when making a POST request to /hobbits server.post('/hobbits', (req, res) => {